My father's bodaboda

 5

-Farmers depend on him on the market days to bring their produce to the market.
-He carries fruits, vegetables and milk from them.
+Farmers depend on him to bring their produce to the market on market days.

 6